1985 American League Championship Series: Game 1

 The Toronto Blue Jays entered the series as the favorite to win the series.
 The first game featured Toronto pitcher Dave Stieb and Kansas City pitcher Charlie Leibrandt at Exhibition Stadium in Toronto.
 Neither team was able to score runs in the first inning; however, in the second inning the Blue Jays offense became productive.
 Jesse Barfield singled and advanced to second base when Willie Upshaw was hit by a pitch.
 Garth Iorg forced Barfield out at third, but with Iorg on first and Upshaw on second, Ernie Whitt singled to score Upshaw with the first run of the series.
 Tony Fernández singled to shortstop allowing Iorg to score, and a single by Damaso Garcia loaded the bases with one out.
 Leibrandt induced a pop fly out by Lloyd Moseby and a ground ball out by George Bell.

 After nearly breaking the game open in the second inning, the Blue Jays increased their lead in the third inning and Leibrandt was removed from the game.
 A double by Cliff Johnson was followed by a base on balls to Barfield.
-The game was then forced into a rain delay.
-Whether the rain ended Leibrandt's effectiveness or the Jays simply figured him out, Upshaw's single loaded the bases with no outs and led to relief pitcher Steve Farr entering the game.
+Upshaw's single loaded the bases with no outs and led to relief pitcher Steve Farr entering the game.
 Rance Mulliniks singled to score Johnson and keep the bases loaded.
 A walk to Whitt scored Barfield to increase the score to 4–0.
 A sacrifice fly from Fernandez made it 5–0.
 Farr finally settled down and proceeded to get next two batters out; however, the Royals were down 5–0 en route to a 6–1 loss.
 The final Jays' run was scored when George Bell singled and scored on a throwing error by Steve Balboni on a fielder's choice to the next batter, Cliff Johnson.

 Willie Wilson scored the Royals' only run in the ninth inning when he singled, moved to third on a George Brett single, and scored on a fielders choice ground out by Pat Sheridan.
 The Blue Jays scored six runs and left nine runners on base.
 Leibrandt was credited with the loss while Stieb pitched eight innings for the win and Tom Henke pitched the ninth inning.

 The victory gave the Jays a one-game to none lead in the ALCS.